CleverCloud/doc.clever-cloud.com/runtimes/ruby/ruby-on-rails.md

 ## Choose ruby version

+If you specify a ruby version in your `gems.rb` of `Gemfile`, we'll use it, otherwise; keep reading.

 On your Clever Cloud application create an environment variable `RUBY_VERSION=rubyversion` where `rubyversion` represents:

  * "2" will select the greatest "2.X.Y" version available.
- * "2.3" will select the greatest "2.0.Y" version available.
+ * "2.3" will select the greatest "2.3.Y" version available.
  * "2.3.1-p112" will select the "2.3.1-p112" version.

 If given `rubyversion` does not match any available version, your